tokio-rs/website/content/tokio/overview/index.md

 title: "Overview"
 ---

-Tokio allows developers to write asynchronous programs in the Rust programming language.
-Instead of synchronously waiting for long-running operations (like reading a file or waiting for a timer to complete) before moving on to the next thing, Tokio allows developers to write programs where execution continues while the long-running operations are in progress.
+Tokio is a collections of resources that allow developers to write safe, fast and reliable asynchronous applications.
+Leveraging Rust's powerful features, Tokio leverages the type system and trait resolution to empower developers to push the limits.

 More specifically, Tokio is an event-driven, non-blocking I/O platform for writing asynchronous applications with Rust.
 At a high level, it provides a few major components:

 - Tools for [working with asynchronous tasks][tasks], including [synchronization primitives and channels][sync] and [timeouts, delays, and intervals][time].
 - APIs for [performing asynchronous I/O][io], including [TCP and UDP][net] sockets, [filesystem][fs] operations, and [process] and [signal] management.
 - A [runtime] for executing asynchronous code, including a task scheduler, an I/O driver backed by the operating system's event queue (epoll, kqueue, IOCP, etc...), and a high performance timer.

 These components provide the runtime components necessary for building an asynchronous application.